Prime Sports Review

 Does not limit winners Accepts large wagers from everyone Low vigorish 24/7 live customer supportCons

-Misleading welcome bonus Infrequent promos Limited betting markets No mobile app (yet)States Where Prime Sports Is Legal
+Undergoing bankruptcy proceedings Infrequent promos Limited betting markets No mobile app (yet)States Where Prime Sports Is Legal

-Prime Sports is live in two states and plans to expand further:
+Prime Sports is live in three states:

 Prime Sports Promo Code

-Title | Details |
+| Title | Details |

 Prime Sports Promo Code | Not Needed |